 How can I find out more about the programs?

 Weber State University

 Is there an application deadline?

 Although there is no application deadline, we encourage you to apply early and register for classes.
-Contact the foreign languages and literature department for specific information or to schedule an advisement time
+Contact the foreign languages department for specific information or to schedule an advisement time